 Traversing Elements

-In C++, traversing is similar to other containers, and multisets can be efficiently iterated by using a range-based for loop or by using the begin and end iterators.
-In order to iterate over all the elements of the same key, use the range given by the equal_range function in place of begin and end.
+In C++, navigating through containers follows a familiar pattern, and multisets can be effectively looped through using a range-based for loop or by leveraging the begin and end iterators.
+To iterate over all elements with identical keys, substitute begin and end with the range provided by the equal_range function.

 C++ Example to Traverse Elements